-The mission of the JiM Foundation is to build a better world for people with autism.
+The mission of the JiM Foundation is to build a better world for autistic people.
 A world where any person with autism can fully realise their potential.
 Why is this so important?
-According to the World Health Organization (WHO), autism occurs in 1 out of 100 children, which means that there are over 400,000 people with autism living in Poland.
+According to the World Health Organization (WHO), autism occurs in 1 out of 100 children, which means that there are over 400,000 autistic people living in Poland.
 The spectrum, however, does not only affect this group – it also has an impact on the parents, siblings or caretakers of such persons, who make up a large portion of the society, approx. 3 million people.
-The JiM Foundation is doing its best to improve the quality of everyday life to people with autism and their friends or family.
+The JiM Foundation is doing its best to improve the quality of everyday life to autistic people and their friends or family.

 How do we accomplish our mission?